A home for street children

 In the center for street children and vulnerable women that we are establishing, as in other centers that we plan to establish or support in the future, our priorities are:

 Children will be educated to respect the environment and nature; we will try in every activity to reduce the environmental impact and plastic consumption as much as possible.
-We will initiate partnerships with local associations already involved in environmental and forest defense (uncontrolled mineral extraction and deforestation in the Mwenga area have raised concerns in the local community…)
+We will initiate collaborations with local associations already involved in environmental and forest defense (uncontrolled mineral extraction and deforestation in the Mwenga area have raised concerns in the local community…).

-The available land around the house will be cultivated to produce staple foods for the local diet (cassava, peanuts, corn, beans, sweet potatoes…) but also we would like to introduce various vegetables, since it is fertile soil, to enrich the children’s diet and enhance and diversify agricultural production, thus also creating an example for the local people, who are used to neglecting the land in search of other resources.
-We also want to plant fruit trees such as mangoes, avocados, bananas, and orange trees, to depend on the city as little as possible
+The available land around the house will be cultivated to produce staple foods for the local diet (cassava, peanuts, maize, beans, sweet potatoes…) but also we would like to introduce various vegetables, since it is fertile soil, to enrich the children’s diet and enhance and diversify agricultural production, thus also creating an example for the local people, who are used to neglecting the land in search of other resources.
+We also want to plant fruit trees such as mangoes, avocados, bananas, and orange trees, to depend as little as possible on the city

 Make a donation